 If you’ve stored your equipment away for the whole of lockdown, now is a good time to inspect it and make sure nothing is broken or has gotten rusty.

 Bait is obviously one of the most important items for a fishing session, but if you’re still new to fishing, and want to take it up long term, then look into getting different types of bait.
-We have great tips on our website for each lake and pond, check it out here.
+We have great tips on our website for each lake and pond, check it out on our Fishing page.

 Here’s your equipment fishing checklist: